NE-SmallTown/red-lotus/README.md

 # red-lotus

-A tiny engine of file and template generation powered by React.
+A tiny engine of file and template generation implemented by react-renderer for Node.js.

 This project is inspired by a [tweet](https://twitter.com/dan_abramov/status/1285471956305956864) of Dan Abramov.